gecko0307/dagon/doc/Collision Detection.md

 ## Overview

-Collision detection and response in games are very complex tasks.
+Collision detection and response in games are very complex topics.
 There is no universal algorithm for them, since each game mechanic has its own requirements for collision detection accuracy and performance.
 For example, an arcade platformer usually tolerates a simplistic collision model consisting of basic shapes such as spheres and axis-aligned boxes, while a complex physics-based game like racing simulator requires precise ray casting and collision detection of convex geometry with arbitrary meshes.

 All approaches have a lot in common.
 The basic principle of any CD algorithm is to output four data fields:
 - Intersection fact—true or false;